-This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by the NH Bureau of EMS.
+This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by FSTEMS.

-- Remove collar/harness/vest/booties, etc. Avoid pulling away any gear that is melted in the skin/coat. - Manage airway as appropriate see OpK9 Airway Management Protocol. - E - Give highest priority to airway problems and major bleeding. - Burns < 15% TBSA, consider cooling with cool water (sterile/saline, if available). - Cover burns with dry sterile dressing/sheets. - Prevent heat loss/hypothermia. - If suspect CO/CN poisoning see OpK9 CO/CN Exposure/Smoke Inhalation Protocol.
+Remove collar/harness/vest/booties, etc. Avoid pulling away any gear that is melted in the skin/coat.

+- Manage airway as appropriate see OpK9 Airway Management Protocol. - Give highest priority to airway problems and major bleeding. - Burns < 15% TBSA, consider cooling with cool water (sterile/saline, if available). - Cover burns with dry sterile dressing/sheets. - Prevent heat loss/hypothermia. - If suspect CO/CN poisoning see OpK9 CO/CN Exposure/Smoke Inhalation Protocol.